Prototyping your Frontend: How to mock responses in API Management?

 #1 Azure Monitoring Platform

-Options 2) Using the return-response policy in the Azure Portal.
+Option 2) Using the return-response policy in the Azure Portal.

-This second option is exactly the same as the previous one, but instead of doing in the “old” Publisher portal, we will accomplish the same goal using the “new” API Management capabilities/functionalities embedded in the Azure portal.
+This second option is exactly the same as the previous one, but instead of doing it in the “old” Publisher portal, we will accomplish the same goal using the “new” API Management capabilities/functionalities embedded in the Azure portal.

-To accomplish that you need to:
+To accomplish that, you need to:

-• Access your API Management resource in Azure Portal and then click “APIs” option under “API Management” section from the left menu
+• Access your API Management resource in the Azure Portal and then click the APIs option under the API Management section from the left menu.

 mock responses in API Management: Azure Portal APIs

-• Select the API from the API list, then from the operation list select the correct operation and then click the edit button on the “Inbound processing” policies
+• Select the API from the API list, then from the operation list select the correct operation, and then click the edit button on the Inbound processing policies.

 mock responses in API Management: Azure Portal create or edit operation policy

-• Click in “</> Code View” to view or edit your policies as explained earlier in the first option
+• Click in </> Code View to view or edit your policies as explained earlier in the first option.

 mock responses in API Management: Azure Portal create or edit operation policy code view

-• You will find the same experience as the “old” Publisher portal while editing the rules
+• You will find the same experience as the “old” Publisher portal while editing the rules.

 mock responses in API Management: Azure Portal create or edit operation policy code view result

-Options 3) Using the Mock-Response policy
+Option 3) Using the Mock-Response policy

 Note: this policy can also be used in the “old” Publisher portal but I will not address that.